-My audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the City of Coburg's basic financial statements.
-The other supplementary information on pages 65-75 is presented for purposes of additional analysis and is not a required part of the basic financial statements of the City of Coburg.
+My audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the City Of Coburg's basic financial statements.
+The other supplementary data on pages 66-75 is presented for purposes of additional analysis and is not a required part of the basic financial statements of the City Of Coburg.

-The other supplementary information on pages 65-75 is the responsibility of management and was derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
+The other supplementary data on pages 66-75 is the responsibility of management and was derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
 Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain other procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In my opinion, the other supplementary information is fairly stated in all material respects in relation to the financial statements taken as a whole.
+In my opinion, other supplementary data is fairly stated in all material respects in relation to the financial statements taken as a whole.